 This guide takes you to an incredibly mysterious building full of entertainment, theater, music, arts, and more.
-But if you want to know a bit more about it, let’s go further and know the top things about Lincoln Center.
+But if you want to know a bit more about it, let’s go further and learn the top things about Lincoln Center.

 1. About Lincoln Center